BlueBrain/MorphIO/doc/feature/spikeReport.md

   the same channel needed for communicating the desired target could be used for the handshaking required to ensure that the first spikes are not missed.

-* As few details as possible should that are specific to streams should be exposed.
+* As few details as possible that are specific to streams should be exposed.
   This means that it should be easy to write client code that works the same for both file based and stream based reports without special conditions for stream based reports.

 * For stream reports the user will be able to:
- * Retrieve all the data until the end of stream in a simple loop without doing any active wait (blocking calls are allowed).
+ * Retrieve all the data until the end of the stream in a simple loop without doing any active wait (blocking calls are allowed).
  * Know if the end of stream has been reached.
  * Get all the data received so far without locking.
  * Get information about the latest timestamp reached by the source in the